AnnexLabs/AnnexUI/README.md

 ### Config
+Below you'll find a high-level breakdown of configuration options that can be customized.

 | Key                       | Type              | Required   | Default value        | Description                                                                                           |
 | --------------------------| ------------------| ---------- | -------------------- | ----------------------------------------------------------------------------------------------------- |
 | $container                | HTMLElement       | ❌         | `null`                | The HTMLElement that the $annexSearchWidget element should be appended to.                            |